New York City begins reopening as coronavirus infection rate hits new low

 “This is clearly the hardest place in America to get to this moment because we’re the epicenter,” Mayor Bill de Blasio told a news conference at the Brooklyn Navy Yard.

-New York City, by far the hardest-hit U.S. city, on Monday reported the rate of people testing positive for the coronavirus fell to a new low of 3%, well below its threshold for reopening of 15%, de Blasio said.
+New York, by far the hardest-hit U.S. city, on Monday reported the rate of people testing positive for the coronavirus fell to a new low of 3%, well below its threshold for reopening of 15%, de Blasio said.

 As some 400,000 workers head back to 32,000 construction sites, wholesale and manufacturing centers and some retail sites across the city, de Blasio urged them to wear face masks and use social distancing to keep COVID-19 cases on a downward trend - particularly those who use mass transit to get to work.

-“We know the reopening will mean people will be close to one another - we need to stick with it,” de Blasio said.
+New York Governor Andrew Cuomo noted that the rest of the state already has entered the same reopening phase without a jump in infections, largely because of restrictions that limit restaurants to serving guests only outdoors and retailers to making only curbside sales.

-Free face masks and hand sanitizer were being handed out by 800 school safety agents on duty in subway stations, he said.
+“If we follow those guidelines in New York City, there should not be a spike, just like there hasn’t been a spike across the rest of the state,” Cuomo said.

-To increase spacing between passengers, the city is opening 20 miles of new bus routes and new bus lanes from June through October, de Blasio said.
+De Blasio said the city is opening 20 miles (32 km)of new bus routes and new bus lanes from June through October to increase spacing between mass transit passengers.

 Ten days after thousands of protesters - many without masks - swarmed New York streets for daily marches against racism following the May 25 death of George Floyd in Minneapolis police custody, de Blasio said he was cautiously monitoring the virus’ spread to be sure reopening can continue and eventually bring customers back to hair salons, restaurants and other businesses.

-Reporting by Barbara Goldberg and Gabriella Borter; Editing by Bill Berkrot
+Reporting by Barbara Goldberg and Gabriella Borter; Additional reporting by Peter Szekely; Editing by Bill Berkrot and Alistair Bell